 Using qualitative methods, the research aims to better understand lived experiences of HE at LSE.
 In contrast to most research in this space - often completed for monitoring and evaluation - it allows students to define their own experiences related to themes of identity, belonging, success, privilege and (dis)advantage.

 The findings will be used as a basis for change in existing School services and taken-for-granted practices, as well as to inform creative resources to support students in navigating their time at the LSE.

 Kerry Vandersteen, Learning Technologist, Inclusive Education

 My role is to support the implementation of the Inclusive Education Action Plan through projects, education and training which encourage the effective use of digital technologies for inclusive pedagogy and curriculum enhancement.

 I am working on various initiatives but my main projects currently include developing a self-paced Atlas Moodle course on Digital Accessibility for teaching staff and training and supporting departments that are piloting Yuja Panorama (the new format converter and accessibility checker for Moodle).

 Our previous Graduate Intern, Thahmina, produced Tik Tok videos outlining a typical day in the life of some of our Inclusive Education staff.
-You can view these below:
+You can view these by clicking the images below: